ESMValGroup/ESMValTool/doc/sphinx/source/community/maintainer.rst

 lead development team to find a solution.
 Ideally, a recipe maintainer is able to tell whether the results of a fixed recipe are scientifically valid and look as expected.
 Being a recipe maintainer constists of the following tasks:

-* answering timely to requests from the technical lead deveopment team, e.g. if a recipe is broken
+* answering timely to requests from the technical lead development team, e.g. if a recipe is broken
 * if needed, checking and trying to fix their recipe(s) / working with the technical lead development team (e.g. fixing a recipe might include updating the actual recipe, diagnostic code or documentation)
 * if needed, checking the output of the fixed recipe for scientific validity (asking science lead development team